Neutron Reconstruction via Blips in Liquid Argon Time Projection Chambers: Physics Applications

 where we define $\vec P^\text{rec}_n$ as a vector with the direction of the reconstructed direction of the neutron system $\vec V_b/|\vec V_b|$, and the magnitude of $|\vec P^\text{rec}_n| = \sqrt{{E^\text{rec}_n}^2-M_n^2}$, in which $M_n$ is the neutron mass, and $E^\text{rec}_n$ is the reconstructed energy of the neutron system, requiring $E_n^\text{rec}>0$.
 This definition implies an assumption of neutron multiplicity being 1, although the neutron multiplicity in the neutron system is unknown.
 The choice is justified as in a large number of events, there is one leading energetic neutron generating the majority of blips.
 Figure~\ref{fig:anue_dir} shows the direction reconstruction performance with and without blip-based neutron reconstruction as a function of neutrino energy $E_\nu$.
 The modest enhancement from neutron information in directional reconstruction can be seen in the lower end of the neutrino energy spectrum below \SI{300}{MeV} where the angular resolution is improved from $\sim100^\circ$ to $\sim90^\circ$.

 In both the neutrino energy and neutrino direction reconstruction, we see that including blip information gives a composite result of a smaller bias and a larger spread, the former indicating the importance of including the neutron information, and the latter indicating the limited precision in our simple neutron reconstruction scheme.
+One can expect potential future improvements in neutron reconstruction as discussed in Section~\ref{sec:altmeth} to enhance the precision and further benefit neutrino kinetic reconstruction.
+With the current performance, however, the most robust use of blip information is likely in event classification and sample categorization through neutron identification.
+As shown the left figure in Figure~\ref{fig:anue_e}, the X$n$ (neutron-rich) sample exhibits a $\sim10\%$ energy scale bias.
+Thus, even in the cases which do not require neutrino-antineutrino separation, such as the highly $\nu$-pure forward-horn current beam samples, neutron identification via blips can be used to divide the data into neutron-poor (small energy-scale uncertainty) and neutron-rich (large energy-scale uncertainty) subsamples.
+Dedicated neutron kinetic reconstruction will be especially valuable in physics cases where hadronic activity is directly relevant, such as hadrophilic dark matter searches~\cite{Batell:2018fqo, Ema:2020ulo, Batell:2021snh}.
+In addition, the neutron kinetic reconstruction could serve as a nuisance-constraining variable in oscillation analyses~\cite{Super-Kamiokande:2023ahc}.

+It should be noted that, while we demonstrate potential benefits of neutron reconstruction with blips, the resulting performance gain in neutrino physics analyses, such as oscillation studies and rare event searches, is subject to significant systematic uncertainty in neutron production modeling, as discussed in Section~\ref{subsec:neutprod}.